TheCaduceus/CloneBot_V2/README.md

 	<a href="#">Zero-The-Kamisama</a>: To making MsGsuite discover this amazing bot and the detailed instructions.<br>
 	<a href="https://t.me/zorgof">zorgof</a>: For the termux script.<br>
 	<a href="https://github.com/aishik2005">Aishik Tokdar</a>: For Adding Guide to Deploy on Railway.app , Qovery , Clever Cloud , Scalingo and some other Code Improvements.Also Added Heroku Workflow Deployment Method.<br>
-	<a href="https://github.com/tiararosebiezetta">Katarina</a>: For adding the ability to be deployed to Clever Cloud and Scanlingo.<br>
+	<a href="https://github.com/tiararosebiezetta">Katarina</a>: For adding the ability to be deployed to Clever Cloud and Scalingo.<br>
 	<a href="https://github.com/missemily2022">Miss Emily</a>: For adding Support of Okteto Cloud Deployment as well as improving little layout.
 </b></p>